ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 ###  Requesting Access to CUmulus

-The application process for CUmulus requires to submit a [Google form]() to propose your use case.
-In this application you will:
+The application process for CUmulus requires users to submit an proposal for your use case, which can be requested by emailing [rc-help@colorado.edu](rc-help@colorado.edu).
+In this proposal you will:
-- Describe your proposed CUmulus workflow
+- Describe your CUmulus workflow
 - Describe why this workflow is appropriate for CUmulus and cannot be accommodated by other CURC resources (Summit, Alpine or Blanca)
 - Estimate the resources you require (operating system, CPU cores, disk space, memory)